StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 ## New Features
   - Custom Discord Settings, Commands, and Options, with Custom Character Support
-  - Custom Build Options
+  - Custom Build Options, Featuring More Savedata, Server, and Extra Options
   - Palette Rendering
-  - More Server Options/Settings
   - Autoloading Addons, Which Allows Mods to Bypass Modified Game Checks (after game restart, of course)
   - A Jukebox
   - ...And More Annoyances!